10 Jaw-Dropping Things to Do in La Paz, Bolivia (That Cost Almost Nothing)

 Cost: Tip-based (suggest $5-10 USD)

 Red Cap Walking Tours runs daily free tours in English starting from Plaza San Francisco at 10AM and 2PM.
-The guides are locals who grew up in La Paz and share stories you won't find in any guidebook — the history of the shoe-shiners' masks, the political significance of the cable cars, why certain buildings are intentionally left unfinished (to avoid property tax).
+The guides are locals who grew up in La Paz and share stories no guidebook carries — the history of the shoe-shiners' masks, the political significance of the cable cars, why certain buildings are intentionally left unfinished (to avoid property tax).

-Two hours, covers the main center and the Witches' Market.
-Best orientation to the city.
+Two hours, covering the main center and the Witches' Market.
+The best orientation to the city.

 9. Visit the Coca Museum